swcarpentry/shell-novice/episodes/02-filedir.md

 which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
-To start exploring them, we'll go to our open shell window:
+To start exploring them, we'll go to our open shell window.

 First let's find out where we are by running a command called `pwd` (which stands for "print working directory").
 Directories are like *places* - at any time